-3 Things To Know About Your First Relationship With A Woman That You Probably Haven't Heard
+3 Things No One Tells You About Your First Relationship With A Woman

 Like Frank Ocean sings, "I see both sides like Chanel."
 I don't like just men, and I don't like just women; I like people, and I've fallen in love with everyone.
 Each relationship has been a completely unique experience, regardless of my partner's gender identity, and it's difficult to compare.
 But when I started dating women, I did discover that there are things to know about your first relationship with a woman that heteronormative culture doesn't tell you.
 Or rather, heteronormative culture taught me that I was supposed to expect certain things from a relationship with a woman that weren't necessarily true.